Active Learning and CSI Acquisition for mmWave Initial Alignment: Numerical Results

 \section{Numerical Results}

-In this section, we compare the performance of the variants of our proposed \textit{hiePM} algorithm against the bisection algorithm of \cite{Alkhateeb2014}, and an optimized random-code-based strategy, which is taken as the best case performance of the random hash-based solution of \cite{Abari2016}.
+In this section, we compare the performance of our proposed \textit{hiePM} algorithms against the bisection algorithm of \cite{Alkhateeb2014} and an optimized random-code-based strategy, which is taken as an upper bound on the performance of the random hash-based solution of \cite{Abari2016}.
 Before we proceed with this performance analysis, however, we first provide a summary of the simulation setup and parameters.